ameyaphad/dynamic_roadmaps/README.md

 - **Visualization**: Visualizes the roadmap and path in PyBullet.

 ## Results
+- The algorithm outperformed the naive approach in removing vertices and edges significantly, with DRM taking ~0.2s compared to the naive approach, which took ~5s with 5s of roadmap construction.
+- The results were obtained on the **Fetch Robot**, and the visualization for the DRM implementation can be seen below:

 <p align='center'>
     <img src="DRM_Final_Demo_3.gif" alt="drawing" width="800"/>
 </p>

+## Future Work/ TODO
+- Add code to save the discretization performed in the environment so that it can be loaded every time an obstacle is added to/removed from the environment.
+Ideally, the discretization should be done offline, and the planning should be done when the obstacles are added to the environment.
+- Implement A* algorithm for graph search.
+- Add provision in code for tracking obstacle addition/removal.

 ## References
 This implementation is based on the following papers: